pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-subclass.md

 Select "|||private||| Employee employee;"

-#|en| Since the <code>employee</code> field will be pushed down to the subclass later, for now we will declare it protected.
+#|en| Since the `employee` field will be pushed down to the subclass later, for now we will declare it protected.

 Print "protected"